Service Orders with a Single Appointment: General Information

-A service order is a document created on the Appointments (FS300200) form that contains general information on the services that will be provided to a customer and the appointments that will take place.
-In MYOB Advanced, you can control the steps required to process your company’s service orders, from entering them to closing them and generating billing documents.
+A service order is a document created on the Service Orders (FS300100) form that contains information about the services planned for a customer and any associated appointments.
+In MYOB Acumatica, you can create service orders, schedule appointments for them, and process billing for each service order.

 Learning Objectives